 The basic Defence in Depth Security Model is the technique of ensuring no one security control measure on its own is responsible for ensuring the security of a system, there is always some other component performing a similar function ‘behind it’.

 The idea of having such overlapping controls is to guard against the biggest single cause of security breaches, namely human error.
-People are not perfect and they cannot be 100% accurate in what they do all the time, mistakes are made, things are missed or forgotten, and this can cause major problems for security integrity.
+People are not perfect and they cannot be 100% accurate in what they do all the time, mistakes are made, and things are missed or forgotten, and this can cause major problems for security integrity.
 By way of example, consider the Equifax security breach, one of the major contributing factors to the success of the breach was that Equifax had failed to renew a certificate on one of its network traffic monitoring tools, this single human error allowed the attackers to exfiltrate their data undetected.

 The overlapping controls also help guard against probably the second biggest cause of security breaches, namely control breakdown.
 This is where a security control becomes nonfunctional and does not work as it’s meant to.
-This could be a hardware failure, a software dependency or service failure or just a simple bug; either way the control stops working.
+This could be a hardware failure, a software dependency or service failure or just a simple bug; either way, the control stops working.
 For instance, certain brands of WAF (Web Application Firewall) will fail ‘open’, in that if their configuration or state becomes invalid, they will default to letting all traffic through regardless.
 So if you are depending on a WAF alone to protect you against all the ‘bad traffic’ that is out there, you could be in for a surprise.

 Using the Defence in Depth security model

 Application of the Defence in Depth security model requires two steps.
-The first being to assess your primary ‘risk vectors’, in other words, the likely routes by which you will face an attack.
+The first is to assess your primary ‘risk vectors’, in other words, the likely routes by which you will face an attack.
 This is done because using Defence in Depth is expensive and you want to be applying it where you get the best protection bang for your buck.

-For most businesses the most likely primary risk vectors relate to:
+For most businesses, the most likely primary risk vectors relate to: